The Parable of The Fossil

 Something ancient.

-The girl looked at it closely, then looked back at her mother.
+The girl examined it closely, then looked back at her mother.

 “Oh, honey.
 That is an ancient little telepathic hunter.”

-The child tried to say the word, but stumbled over it.
+The child tried to repeat the words, but stumbled over them.

 “Yes, sweetie.”